11.1 Wage Ranges

 Either party may request an appeal within thirty (30) calendar days of receipt of the written decision by Human Resources.
 The Joint Appeal Committee (consisting of two (2) CUPE and two (2) management representatives appointed by the parties) will review these requests and render a decision.
 All appeal decisions are final and not subject to the grievance procedure.
 In the event the Joint Appeal Committee does not reach consensus, the parties will seek the assistance of a mutually agreed-to and paid for third party expert whose decision shall be final and binding.
 A position which has been the subject of an appeal may not be the subject of another review (and appeal) until twelve (12) months have elapsed since the appeal decision was rendered.

-Any wage adjustment will be retroactive to the first of the month closest to the date the request for review was received by Human Resources.
-Wage adjustments will be at a minimum of two percent (2%).
+The effective date for any wage adjustments shall be the pay period following the date the application was submitted by the applicant to their reporting manager.
+Wage adjustments will be at a minimum of four percent (4%).
 Notwithstanding the above, no employee will have a reduction in base wage as a result of this process.
+Wage adjustments will be processed after the appeal decision is rendered.

 11.3 Regular Increment